 There are rewarding jobs in public health that can help you shape corporate wellness programs.
-Walden University is an accredited university offering a Master of Public Health (MPH) degree program as well as an MS in Health Education and Promotion program.
-Both are designed to prepare you for a career as a public health professional.
+Walden University is an accredited university offering bachelor’s programs in public health that include a BS in Health Studies and a BS in Public Health.
+For those wishing to continue their education, Walden offers a Master of Public Health (MPH) degree program as well as an MS in Health Education and Promotion program.
 Walden’s MPH program gives students a solid foundation in the core areas of public health and a global perspective on real-world public health issues and solutions.
+All programs are designed to prepare you for a career as a public health professional.

 Public health majors have the knowledge and skill set needed to develop and implement effective public health programs.
 Walden prepares students for jobs in public health and allows them to earn a college degree using a flexible online learning platform.
 If you want to improve public health and are ready to earn your master’s, learn more today.

-Walden University is an accredited institution offering Master of Public Health (MPH) and MS in Health Education and Promotion (MSHEP) degree programs online.
+Walden University is an accredited institution offering BS in Health Studies, BS in Public Health, Master of Public Health (MPH), and MS in Health Education and Promotion degree programs online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.